 Ohio University Athletics strives to be a national level program through all sports participating in post-season competition, earning recognition as the premier athletic program in the Mid-American Conference, while renowned for academic excellence through outstanding graduation rates and scholastic honors.

 Our team of professional field hockey coaches are committed to developing your field hockey skill and knowledge in a fun, positive environment.
-Throughout our three camps you will benefit from a low coach-to-camper ratio, specialist technical and tactical coaching, and many opportunities for fun and competitive match play.
+Throughout our camps and clinics, you will benefit from a low coach-to-player ratio, specialist technical and tactical coaching, and many opportunities for fun and competitive match play.

 We look forward to welcoming you to Ohio!